 - Members/Managers- at least one is required to be listed in the Certificate of Formation

 - Age Requirements – none specified

-In addition to forming your Utah LLC, you will need to check for licenses and permits.
-The SBA has a guide of both state and federal licenses and permits
+In addition to forming your Utah LLC, you will need to check for Utah business licenses and permits.

 Steps to Forming a Utah LLC